imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 ## Setting up Firebase

-You need to create a new project in Firebase, or use an existing on that you want to connect to.
+You need to create a new project in Firebase, or use an existing one that you want to connect to.
 I decided to call my project duved-1955.
 ![duved-1955](/images/vapor/duved-1955.png)

 Click on **Firestore Database** in the sidebar, and then click the **Create database** button to create the Cloud Firestore.